BalLab/streamzero-site/content/en/docs/Security/list_roles.md

 ##### Add new Role

-Adding a new Role can be done directly within StreamZero by any person who has the necessary permissions to do so.
+Adding a new Role can be done directly within {{< param replacables.brand_name  >}} by any person who has the necessary permissions to do so.
 This is normally a designated Security Lead.

-Often times, adding new Roles is done by integrating StreamZero with the corporate Identity Access Management (IAM) and Active Directory (AD).
+Often times, adding new Roles is done by integrating {{< param replacables.brand_name  >}} with the corporate Identity Access Management (IAM) and Active Directory (AD).

 > Click on the plus sign ![Add Role](/images/add_icon.png) to add a new user.